gaiafabbri/S-C/README.md

 ### Python dockerfile

-Download the dataset as done above into the 'S-C' folder:
+Download the dataset as done above into the '__S-C__' folder:

 $ wget "https://drive.google.com/uc?export=download&id=1U3NjuMTeNWjFe9Rgen64FauayAMxZTel" -O images_data_16x16_100000.root

-The user must extract the 'dockerfile_Python' and 'requirements.txt' files from the 'Docker_Folder' and place them in the 'S-C' folder, then run dockerfile in 'S-C' from the terminal:
+The next step is to transfer the dataset to the folder labelled "__Python_code__".
+Once this has been done, navigate to the same folder.

-$ docker build -t <name_image> -f dockerfile_Python .
+$ docker build -t <name_image> .

 $ docker run --rm -it <name_image>

+$ python3 Program_Start.py

 ### ROOT dockerfile

+Download the dataset as done above into the '__S-C__' folder:

+$ wget "https://drive.google.com/uc?export=download&id=1U3NjuMTeNWjFe9Rgen64FauayAMxZTel" -O images_data_16x16_100000.root

+The next step is to transfer the dataset to the folder labelled "__Python_code__".
+Once this has been done, navigate to the same folder.

+$ docker build -t <name_image> .

+$ docker run --rm -it <name_image>

+$ root -l -b -q TMVA_Classification.C

+**N.B.: If the file is downloaded not as root file (please verify it before continuing) the user can use a backup dataset in the folder, by simply rename it as "images" and copy this folder in the two main directory**